Excell CSS framework

 Websites by Mark are currently working on a new CSS framework.

-The Excell CSS framework as come out of the idea of a very streamline CSS only approach.
+The Excell CSS framework as coming out of the idea of a very streamline CSS only approach.

 To use Excell CSS requires simply to add the CSS sheets into any webpage you want to use them.
 We also recommend using normalize.css to ensure consistency across browsers.